rs31113/GRACE-LAB/README.md

-# Grace Lab Landing Page
+# GRACE LAB

-This repository contains the code for the landing page of "Grace Lab," a beauty salon based in Moscow.
+This repository contains the code for the landing page of "Grace Lab", a beauty salon based in Moscow.
 The website is developed using Python (Django framework), HTML, and CSS.
 The site is live and can be accessed at [https://grace-lab.ru](https://grace-lab.ru).

 ## Project Overview